CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 VM1 and VM3 are in `VLAN100` `172.16.0.0/24` - VNI `65510`.
 VM2 and VM4 are in `VLAN200` `172.16.1.0/24` - VNI `65520`.

-Both segments assigned to the same Overlay TZ which uses `10.1.1.0` and `10.2.2.1` as TEP IPs to maintain Geneve tunnel between the physical ESXi01 and ESX03 hypervisors.
+Both segments assigned to the same Overlay TZ which uses the same TEP VLAN (with TEP IPs `10.1.1.0` and `10.2.2.1`) to establish overlay Geneve tunnel between the physical ESXi01 and ESX03 hypervisors.
+No additional configuration is required on the switches.
 Traffic within the same segment handled the same way as [Layer 2 Virtualized Traffic](#layer-2-virtualized-environment) scenario.

 {{%notice note%}}

 Multiple T1 routers may be used for load balancing across segments.
-This model is described in the [traffic flows](#traffic-flow-1) section of Virtual and bare metal Server Environments.
+Then those routers connected using Tier-0 Gateway (T0 Router).
+T1-to-T0 routers model is described in the [traffic flows](#traffic-flow-1) section of Virtual and bare metal Server Environments.

 {{%/notice %}}

-Both segments use the same TEP IP addresses (TEP VLAN) to establish overlay Geneve tunnel between hypervisors.
-No additional configuration is required on the switches.

 VM1 `172.16.0.1` on ESXi01 sends traffic to VM4 `172.16.1.4` on ESXi03: